 Take charge of your healthThe Take Charge of Your Health Initiative is a comprehensive approach to addressing disparities in health for individuals who statistically experience a higher rate of occurrence and more adverse consequences from chronic diseases.

-is the primary health program at the Legacy Foundation.
+The Take Charge of Your Health Initiative is the primary health program at the Legacy Foundation.
 Be Informed, Be Responsible.
 Take Charge addresses disparities in health outcomes for the underserved market with specific focuses on the social determinants of health.
 These determinants include but are not limited to: access and affordability of healthy food, transportation, education, income, housing, and basic needs.

 We provide health education through partnerships with community organizations, such as churches and senior centers, with the support of Hartford Hospital.
 The takeaway from our health program is to change the culture around health, including addressing the importance of nutrition and physical activity, and the pursuit of living a healthy lifestyle among the underserved community.